 Spanish III – Semester 1

-In Spanish III, students continue to build upon the skills and knowledge they acquired in Spanish I and II.
+In Our online Spanish III course, students continue to build upon the skills and knowledge they acquired in Spanish I and II.
 The course presents new vocabulary and grammatical concepts in context while providing students with ample opportunities to review and expand upon the material they have learned previously.

 Students read and listen to authentic materials from newspapers, magazines, and television.
 The content is focused on contemporary and relevant topics such as urbanization and population growth in Latin American countries, global health concerns, jobs of the future, and scientific advancements.
 The materials engage students as they improve their command of Spanish.